-US and Russia hold talks on Ukraine, Syria, and Iran on ASEAN sidelines
+Top US, Russia diplomats discuss Ukraine, Syria and Iran on ASEAN sidelines

 Rubio also signalled that a meeting with his Chinese counterpart Wang Yi may take place during the Association of Southeast Asian Nations (ASEAN) gathering.
 “I think we’re working on that – maybe, maybe we’ll meet,” he said at a press conference.

-The meeting between the Russian and US envoys comes at a time of heightened global polarisation, with ASEAN serving as one of the few venues where dialogue among rival powers still takes place.
+The meeting between the top Russian and US diplomats comes at a time of heightened global polarisation, with ASEAN serving as one of the few venues where dialogue among rival powers still takes place.